-In my last post, I highlighted the importance of writing a good refund policy.
+In the past, I’ve highlight the importance of writing a good refund policy.
 But, what should you do if that customer that asked for a refund leaves a bad review or bad feedback online?
 First, take a deep breath – and welcome to the world of business.
-Dealing with negative reviews comes with having your own small business.
+Dealing with negative reviews comes with having your own Silhouette or Cricut small business.

 Here are a few tips for dealing with bad reviews or feedback:

 - Wait a period of time before responding publicly.
 This gives you time to settle down and think clearly through the situation, rather than responding out of emotion.
 In many cases, responses from the business owner are final and cannot be changed after posting them.